gkunal8019/multi_node_modal_training/README.md

 - If you encounter any issues with pod scheduling or GPU allocation, verify your Kubernetes node labels and GPU resource availability.
 - For any networking issues, ensure that the specified `dist-url` is reachable from both nodes.
+- Check that password-less SSH is properly configured to prevent connectivity issues between the nodes.

 ## Contributing